Vasi012/PP5-Predictive-Analysis/README.md

 - My niece would like to discover how the house attributes correlate with the sale price.
 - Therefore, she would expect to be able to visualize the correlation variables against the sale price.
 (This will be discussed in the business requirement 2).
-- My niece would be interested in predicted the price of the newly refurbished houses, and any other new houses that she would buy in the future.
+- My niece would be interested in predicting the price of the newly refurbished houses, and any other new houses that she would buy in the future.

 2. Can the above business requirements be answered with conventional data analysis?